A-Star100/simpliplay-android/README.md

 | Android 8 (Pixel)| Yes  |   VM   |
 | Android 5 (Pixel)| **Partially**  |   VM   |

-*Android 5 support may be broken on a real device, typically real devices have no issue like VMs, but you never know.*.
+*Android 5 VMs have encoding issues that don't occur on real Android 5 devices.
+Real devices should play media properly*.

 ## Flutter Ver.
 The Flutter version was built in Android Studio with the Flutter plugin, and primarily relies on the video_player and chewie plugins, uses the keep_screen_on plugin to keep screen active when playing a video, uses the file_picker plugin to pick a media file on your device to play, and unlike the App Inventor version, uses a newer UI standard, which is rendered with [Skia](https://skia.org/), Material UI 2, instead of the App Inventor version's OG Material Design and UI 1.